letmaik/pyvirtualcam/README.md

         cam.sleep_until_next_frame()
 ```

-For more examples, including using different pixel formats like BGR, check out the [`samples/`](samples) folder.
+For more examples, including using different pixel formats like BGR, or selecting a specific camera device on Linux, check out the [`samples/`](samples) folder.

 ## Installation